Hearthstone ups the ante (literally) with the pricey Heroic Brawliseum Tavern Brawl

 But each victory also upgrades the chest your get at the end of your run.
 Here’s a handy dandy chart of the winnings:

 Can you win enough to make the entry fee worth it?
 If we assume 1 pack equals 100 gold, the the break even point is somewhere around 7 or 8 wins depending on how you want to value the Arcane Dust into your equation.

 How to win the Heroic Brawliseum Tavern Brawl

 Most Constructed Brawls fall into their own meta, but with this Brawl, the Brawl meta is the exact same as the Wild Ladder meta.
 You’ll see the same decks that dominate on the Ladder — so if you play much Wild, this Brawl will be very familiar.
 Like most Constructed Brawls, the key to winning is building a good deck and piloting it well.

-Here are five decks that have high win rates on the Wild Ladder and should serve you well in the Heroic Brawliseum Tavern Brawl.
+Here are three decks that have high win rates on the Wild Ladder and should serve you well in the Heroic Brawliseum Tavern Brawl.
 These are considered the “best” Wild decks you can play.